 The City argues that the impact to beach access from the preferential parking zones A, B, and P, is during the daytime.
-To mitigate the loss of public parking within the zone the City is proposing to replace the loss of the 148 available public street parking spaces by providing 154 additional day-time public parking spaces along nearby streets and within existing public parking lots.
+To mitigate the loss of public parking within the zone the City is proposing to replace the loss of the 147 available public on-street parking spaces by providing 154 additional day-time public parking spaces along nearby streets and within existing public parking lots.
 The spaces will be created through removal of parking restrictions, street lane reconfiguration, and restriping.
-Of the 154 daytime spaces 65 spaces are spaces that the City has created between 1994 and 1999.
+Of the 154 daytime public parking spaces, 65 spaces are spaces that the City has created between 1994 and 1999.

-The City states that since the creation of the preferential parking zones they have partially mitigated the loss of day-time street parking within the preferential zones by providing 65 additional public day-time parking throughout the surrounding area.
-The City will provide an additional 89 daytime public parking spaces to fully mitigate the impact on public parking.
+The City states that since the creation of the preferential parking zones they have partially mitigated the loss of day-time street parking within the preferential zones by providing 65 additional public day-time parking spaces throughout the surrounding area.
+The City will provide an additional 89 new daytime public parking spaces to fully mitigate the impact on public parking.

-As stated, the zones were created between 1984 and 1989 (zone M expanded in 1990).
-Prior to the creation of the preferential zones the streets were shared by residents, hotel employees, employees of the Main Street commercial area, and beachgoers.
+Prior to 1984, when the City first purported to establish parking restrictions, the streets were shared by residents, hotel employees, employees of the Main Street commercial area, and beachgoers.
 The City argues that because of this sharing only a percentage of the parking was ever available to the general public.
-The City has reviewed the original parking studies associated with the existing preferential parking zones and other similar zones outside of the Coastal Zone and based on these studies has determined that residential parking occupied between 30-60 percent of on-street spaces during the weekdays and 75-100 percent during the weekend.
+The City has reviewed the original parking studies associated with the proposed preferential parking zones and other similar zones outside of the Coastal Zone and, based on these studies, has determined that residential parking occupied between 30-60 percent of on-street spaces during the weekdays and 75-100 percent during the weekend.
 Therefore, 40-70 percent of the on-street parking was available to the public during the weekday and only 0-25 percent was available during the weekend.
-Since only a percentage of the parking was available to the general public because of residential occupancy, the City argues that only a percentage of the total on-street parking needs to be mitigated.
+Since only a percentage of the parking was available to the general public, because of residential occupancy, the City argues that only a percentage of the total on-street parking needs to be mitigated.

 Staff disagrees with the City's argument.
 Prior to any restrictions the parking spaces were available to all-residents and the general public.
 As such, the parking was available on a first come first serve basis and everyone had an equal opportunity to park in any one of the spaces.
 Therefore, the general public could park in 100% of the parking spaces.
+Moreover, if on the weekend, which is generally the peak beach use period, only a small percentage of the on-street parking is available to the public, parking conflicts between residents and visitors would not be significant and there would not be a need for any parking restrictions.

-However, although the City argues that the actual impact of the preferential parking should be considered based on the percentage of parking that would be available due to occupancy of the residents, the City is proposing to replace 100% of the parking spaces with a mix of short and long term public spaces.
+However, although the City argues that the actual impact of the preferential parking should be considered based on the percentage of parking that would be available due to occupancy of the residents, the City is proposing to replace 100% of the parking spaces impacted by the parking restrictions, with a mix of short and long term public spaces.